MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-prerequisites.md

 Azure Managed Lustre needs authorization to access your storage account.
 Use [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/) to give the file system access to your blob storage.

-A storage account owner must explicitly add these roles:
+A storage account owner must add these roles before creating the file system:

 * [Storage Account Contributor](/azure/role-based-access-control/built-in-roles#storage-account-contributor)
 * [Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor)

 > [!IMPORTANT]
-> - You must add these roles before you create your Azure Managed Lustre file system.
+> You must add these roles before you create your Azure Managed Lustre file system.
 If the file system can't access your blob container, file system creation fails.
 Validation performed before the file system is created can't detect container access permission problems.
-> - It can take up to five minutes for the role settings to propagate through the Azure environment.
+It can take up to five minutes for the role settings to propagate through the Azure environment.

 To add the roles for the service principal **HPC Cache Resource Provider**, do these steps: